Blog > Articles >

 This question is neutral and allows the respondent to answer freely without feeling pressured in any particular direction.

-It’s also brand-neutral: people answering this question will have no idea who’s asking, and their opinion won’t be biased as a result.
+It’s also brand-neutral: people answering this question will have less of an idea of who’s asking, and their opinion won’t be biased as a result.

 6. Make sure your question is clear